Skip to content

 Boyd Karren — Co-owner, Authorized AHA BLS Instructor, Authorized ASHI Instructor, Authorized AVERT Instructor — Boyd began learning First Aid and CPR as an 11 year-old Boy Scout.
 He loves teaching these life-saving skills to others.

-and Nationally Authorized ASHI Training Center
+American Heart Association Training Site and Nationally Authorized ASHI Training Center

-Presently, each set their own course requirements to achieve cognitive and skills compliance to the set ILCOR guidelines.
+Each set their own course requirements to achieve cognitive and skills compliance to the set ILCOR guidelines.
 Unfortunately, other CPR companies also claim to be “nationally accredited.”
 However, many of these companies are approved by phony or irrelevant foundations and associations.
 Only the 5 listed in this description are nationally accredited, and CardioCare CPR Training and Certification LLC is affiliated with — and authorized by two of them — both the American Heart Association (AHA) and the American Safety and Health Institute (ASHI).

-Florida’s CPR Requirements:
+Florida’s CPR Training Requirements:

 Occupational Safety & Health Administration or OSHA: